-- 9.2.1 Replace the inner lens when it becomes dirty or scratched. - 9.2.2 Remove the outer cape to ease the installation. - 9.2.3 Unlatch and open the window frame. - 9.2.4 Working from inside the helmet, pull up on the window gasket lip and push out the gasket and lens through the front of the window opening. - 9.2.5 Remove the old lens from the gasket. - 9.2.6 Place the gasket over the window opening. - 9.2.7 From the inside of the helmet, work the gasket lip onto the helmet.
-Smooth out wrinkles in the gasket on the inside of the helmet. - 9.2.8 Insert one end of the lens into the gasket groove.
-The lens must be fully seated into the groove. - 9.2.9 Work the lens into the groove until it is completely seated into the gasket's groove. - 9.2.10 Install the intermediate and outer lenses, and latch the window frame.
+- 9.2.1 Replace the inner lens when it becomes dirty or scratched. - 9.2.2 Remove the outer cape to ease the installation. - 9.2.3 Unlatch and open the window frame. - 9.2.4 Working from inside the helmet, pull up on the window gasket lip and push out the gasket and lens through the front of the window opening. - 9.2.5 Remove the old lens from the gasket. - 9.2.6 Inspect the window gasket, and replace it if damaged. - 9.2.7 Place the gasket over the window opening.
+Align the notch in the gasket with the tab at the bottom of the helmet window opening.
+Keeping the notch and tab aligned ensures the gasket is centered on the window opening. - 9.2.8 From the inside of the helmet, work the gasket lip onto the helmet.
+Smooth out wrinkles in the gasket on the inside of the helmet. - 9.2.9 Insert one end of the lens into the gasket groove.
+The lens must be fully seated into the groove. - 9.2.10 Work the lens into the groove until it is completely seated into the gasket's groove.

-- 9.2.11 To maximize the wear life of the inner lens, do not use without an intermediate lens.
-The respirator must never be used without the inner lens in place. - 9.2.12 Attach the outer cape.
+- 9.2.11 Install the intermediate and outer lenses, and latch the window frame. - 9.2.12 To maximize the wear life of the inner lens, do not use without an intermediate lens.
+The respirator must never be used without the inner lens in place. - 9.2.13 Attach the outer cape.

-9.3 Removing and Replacing the Suspension
+9.3 Removing and Replacing Suspensions